bablr-lang/.github/profile/README.md

 To make a `<code>` element on a web page feel like window to another world the head tracking example is still instructive: we need a model of whatever is outside the window so that we can offer many different perspectives.
 It's a universal model of code made for this purpose that the BABLR project aims to define and popularize.

+We know the extra-dimensional power of a universal data model from another technology that has made itself ubiquitous: the web browser.
+In addition to the 2D text of a web page browsers offer us the ability (I might even say freedom) to dive into a richer structure which is not normally visible.
+Browsers are even starting to help users conceive of that richer structure using actual extra dimensions, with Microsoft Edge [offering a 3D view into the structural model of a page](https://youtu.be/BZAH8ZXhHZA?si=bvi-musXAi6TXhnb).

 In addition to helping people be code literate we also aim to help tools be code-literate.
 Our structured data model can made semantic merging a reality, wildly reduce costs of maintaining software forks, create an explosion of new parsers, lint rules, templates, and semantic edit helpers.
 While this project was conceived of and executed with human ingenuity and human labor, we also expect that offering a first-of-its-kind streaming LR parser framework will be a tremendous boon to LLM providers looking to enforce structural constraints on code or other structured data being generated on the fly.

 Overall we strive to make the most widely-usable technologies we can imagine so that we can be inclusive of the broadest group of users, core contributors, parser authors, tool developers...
 By welcoming pluralism and diversity we strengthen our community and make the strongest possible argument for its long term survival.
 If you want to be part of our communitty we welcome involvement through any and all channels.